Themes & Styles

 }

-// Wrong — overwrites BorderExplicitNone and any other caller-set field.
+// Also wrong — overwrites BorderExplicitNone and any other caller-set field.

 func (w *MyWidget) ApplyTheme(t latte.Theme) {